Usbac/tundra/docs/stdlib.md

 `subtract(...args)`

-This functions takes any numbers of parameters and will return the subtraction of all of them treated as numbers.
+Returns the subtraction of all the given arguments.

 ```js
 subtract("2.5", "0.5", 1);